sandyss007/lsproject/readme2.txt

 final_output2.txt  contains only the particular type of interaction having the energy which are more than the threshold energy set by user.

+If the user wants to check for other conformers then changes need to be done are open the script go to line 266 change the pdb file for which the user wants to check(input new pdb file ) and run the script.